-Drilling by AUC at the Southwest Reno Creek Unit between 2010 and 2013 confirmed that uranium mineralization reported by previous operators is present at the locations shown on historical maps.
+1) Drilling by AUC at the Southwest Reno Creek Unit between 2010 and 2013 confirmed that uranium mineralization reported by previous operators is present at the locations shown on historical maps.
 AUC's confirmation was performed by drilling step-out holes (100 feet from old holes), in accordance with recommendations by the authors.
-Continuity was confirmed on a large scale by approximately 800 holes that joined
+Continuity was confirmed on a large scale by approximately 800 holes that joined two mineralized areas over a mile apart.
+AUC drilling in this area (located in the west half of Section 31, T 43N, R73W) added resources.

-- two mineralized areas over a mile apart.
-AUC drilling in this area (located in the west half of Section 31, T 43N, R73W) added resources. - 2) Additional data and mineral interests acquired since 2012 include 526 drill holes (an 11.4% increase) and 640 acres across the North, Southwest, Moore, and Pine Tree Units. - 3) All uranium deposits in the 80-mile long Powder River Basin trend consist of bands of narrow classic C-shaped roll fronts, as found at the Reno Creek Deposit. - 4) The mineral forming process and the resulting deposits do not vary within the trend nor are they expected to vary within the Reno Creek Project. - 5) The North and Southwest Reno Creek Units, the Moore Unit, and the Bing Unit exhibit mineralization within a continuous geologic sandstone section.
-In addition, all four units exhibit overlying and underlying aquitards that are continuous across AUC's holdings. - 6) The authors have reviewed maps covering the competitor's operations and positions (not available for publication) showing continuity of sandstone horizons between resources units.
+- 2) Additional data and mineral interests acquired since 2012 include 526 drill holes (an 11.4% increase) and 640 acres across the North Reno Creek, Southwest Reno Creek, Moore, and Pine Tree Units. - 3) All uranium deposits in the 80-mile long Powder River Basin trend consist of bands of narrow classic C-shaped roll fronts, as found at the Reno Creek Deposit. - 4) The mineral forming process and the resulting deposits do not vary within the trend nor are they expected to vary within the Reno Creek Project. - 5) The North Reno Creek, Southwest Reno Creek, Moore, Bing, and the Uranerz Acquisition exhibit mineralization within a continuous geologic sandstone section.
+In addition, all five units exhibit overlying and underlying aquitards that are continuous across AUC's holdings. - The authors have reviewed maps covering the competitor's operations and positions (not available for publication) showing continuity of sandstone horizons between resources units.